canjs/can-observe/doc/array/pop.md

 @description Remove an element from the end of an observe array.
 @signature `list.pop()`

-  `pop` removes an element from then end of an observe array.
+  `pop` removes the last element from the array.

   ```js
   import { observe } from "can/everything";